Understanding zealous diff3 style in Git conflicts

 When collaborating on code with others or merging branches in Git, conflicts are inevitable.
-A common tool to resolve these conflicts is the conflict markers built-in mechanisms.
+A common tool to resolve these conflicts is built-in markers mechanism.
 Although merge

-style of conflict markers became well-known and industry standard there is still place to improve the experience of using the version control system.
+style of conflict markers became the well-known industry standard, there is still room to improve the experience of using the version control system in this area.
 This article aims to explain what zdiff3

 is and how it can be applied to conflict markers and highlight the algorithm significance.